BillyBunn/data-structures-and-algorithms/code-challenges/401/arrayBinarySearch/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
+The approach I took to solve this was…
+The Big O space for this approach is…
+The Big O time for this approach is…

 ### Stretch Goal - **NOT COMPLETED**
 Once you’ve achieved a working solution, benchmark with varying array sizes (100, 10000, 100000 elements)